-There was lighting source for “Nikon Coolpix E3100” digital camera developed to take multispectral images of skin.
+There was a lighting source for the “Nikon Coolpix E3100” digital camera developed to take multispectral images of skin.

 The drawing of lighting adapter

-The lighting adapter isn’t very hard to build.
-You need to make a circular PCB and solder LEDs with protective resistors.
+The lightning adapter isn’t tough to build.
+It would help if you made a circular PCB and solder LEDs with protective resistors.
 The PCB image:

 Then soldered LEDs symmetrically to distribute the smooth light:

-LED’s are in row: Red, Green, Blue, and IR, White.
-White LED is optional, to make normal pictures of skin.
+LED’s are in a row: Red, Green, Blue, and IR, White.
+White LED is optional to make normal pictures of skin.

 The beautiful shiny LEDs are working:

-I had some problems to focus them to one spot.
+I had some problems to focus them on one spot.
 LEDs have not ideal characteristics, and they weren’t ideally soldered to board.
 You can see my effort 🙂

 I only needed one square centimeter of the region to be smooth lightened.